Ethiopia confirms Tigray airstrike, says fighters targeted - WTMJ

 Ethiopia says aid is being delivered to most of Tigray’s 6 million people, but aid workers have said they have been repeatedly denied access to several parts of the region by soldiers.

+With Ethiopia recently declaring Tigray’s former ruling party a terrorist group, concerns have been widespread among Tigrayans, aid workers and others that anyone seen as linked to Tigray fighters, including civilians, could be targeted.

-Tigrayans were appalled by Ethiopia’s assertion that the airstrike targeted only combatants.
+Tigrayans were appalled by Ethiopia’s assertion that the airstrike was aimed only at combatants.

 “It’s an insult to the people and adding salt to the wounds, you know?” said Hailu Kebede, a former Togoga resident and official with the Salsay Woyane Tigray opposition party.
 He described how his brother, who has a shop in the market, ran for his life while his nearby home was destroyed.